corda/corda/README.md

 Firstly, read the [Getting started](https://docs.corda.net/getting-set-up.html) documentation.

+Next, use the following guides to set up your dev environment:

+* If you are on **Windows** [use this getting started guide](https://www.corda.net/wp-content/uploads/2017/01/Corda-Windows-Quick-start-guide-1.pdf) which also explains through how to run the sample apps.

+* Alternatively if you are on **Mac/Linux**, [watch this brief Webinar](https://vimeo.com/200167665) which walks through getting Corda, installing it, building it, running nodes and opening projects in IntelliJ.

-Watching the following webinars will give you a great introduction to Corda:
+After the above, watching the following webinars will give you a great introduction to Corda:

 ### Webinar 1 – [Introduction to Corda](https://vimeo.com/192757743/c2ec39c1e1)